konstantinsteinmiller/fairy-smash/README.md

 - Spells and moving particle effects with three-nebula.js
 - UI for health, mana, endurance and enemy health
 - charging spell indicator
+- Multiplayer with up to 8 players using Photon

 Meshes generated with [meshy.ai](https://www.meshy.ai/workspace) -
 Music generated with [Tem.Polor](https://www.tempolor.com/) -